-Why Do an Information Interview?
+What is an Information Interview?

-An information interview is an appointment you schedule with a particular individual for the purpose of gaining current, regional, and/or specialized occupational, industry, or other career-related information from an "insider's" point of view.
+Unlike job shadowing, which is observation-focused and usually happens over the course of a day or week, an information interview is a single appointment you schedule with a particular professional for the purpose of gaining current, regional, and/or specialized occupational, industry, or other career-related information from an "insider's" point of view.

+What's Inside

 If you are in the process of choosing an academic major, making career choices, changing careers, or beginning a job hunt, information interviews may help you explore your possibilities.
-Unlike job interviews, information interviews do not require that you sell yourself to an employer and do not depend on existing job vacancies.
-Information interviews are arranged with those likely to provide information directly or with those who can refer you to persons with information relevant to your career situation.
+Information interviews are not job interviews: they do not require that you sell yourself to an employer and are not dependent on job vacancies.
+Rather, information interviews are arranged with those likely to provide information directly or with those who can refer you to persons with information relevant to your career situation.